lilpaf/lilpaf/README.md

 # Hi there 👋
 My name is Pavel Stoyanov - Student at SoftUni and UNWE.

 I live in Sofia and study C# Development at SoftUni and Industrial business in UNWE.

 ### :fountain_pen: Education

-I enjoy programming I have big intrest in games and AI.
+I enjoy programming I have big intrest in games, AI and the FinTech industry.
 Cerently I am codeing on C# but I also have little experence with Phyton and JS.
 * Currently studying: C# DB in SoftUni

 ### :bookmark_tabs: Certificates from SoftUni